-Our MRes Finance is designed for those wishing to follow a career in research and/or academia, there is a strong research focus in this degree, although there are some taught elements which will support your knowledge of the research field.
+MRes Finance is designed for those wishing to follow a career in research and/or academia, there is a strong research focus in this degree, although there are some taught elements which will support your knowledge of the research field.
 An MRes is the ideal first step if you hope to progress to doctoral studies, such as a PhD.

 You deepen your thinking about finance and develop a broader understanding of the changing roles and perception of finance within an ever-changing social context.